Going Green: Is It Right For Your Business?

-- You will do your bit in protecting the environment.
-Going green is about more than protecting your business interests.
+- You will do your bit in protecting the environment. is about more than protecting your business interests.
 The biggest reason why you should make the transition is to lower your carbon footprint and protect the interests of the environment, and the people living around you.

 Going green, then, should be a no-brainer.

 However, for some businesses, the transition isn’t an easy one.
 So, the question might be: